dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 <img src="/img/alcohol-trial/pathways.png" alt="pathways between alcohol and heart disease" loading="lazy">

 Alcohol does a *lot* of different things and interacts with a *lot* of other factors.
-It's great to try to unravel all this, but I don't trust anyone who says they understand all this with confidence.
+It's great to try to unravel all this, but I don't trust anyone who says they understand everything with confidence.

 If alcohol doesn't improve heart health, then why the dip?
 Well, it could just be that the same people who drink moderately also tend to exercise and eat well.

 So we don't know if moderate drinking is bad for you.
-It almost certainly causes harms like cancer, but it might help the heart disease enough to offset those harms.
+It almost certainly causes harms like cancer, but it might help heart disease enough to offset those harms.
 In the US, around 20% of adults drink 1-2 drinks per day.
 Even if the effects are modest, the collective impact is huge.
 Second perhaps to caffeine, alcohol is humanity's favorite drug.
 We need to know what it does.

 This is the story of a trial that came close to answering this question and then exploded.
 At first, this looks like a story of simple corruption but when you look closely it's a *very complicated* story of corruption. {% comment %}Also, many of us have been shaken recently by the seemingly inexplicable things that happen when the government and scientific community interact.
 This is a peek behind the curtain---a case study of how things can go wrong despite so many people behaving rationally.{% endcomment %}